kashmir54/kashmir54.github.io/_walkthroughs/hackthebox/updown/index.md

 ?>
 ```

-And we are in as www-data:
+And we are in as www-data (rememeber to set a listener for your revshell ;)):

 <p align="center">
   <img src="/images/walkthroughs/hackthebox/updown/4_5_in.png" width="70%"/>
 </p>

-First thing we can see is this folder:
+Listing the current folder we see some interesting files:

 ```bash
 www-data@updown:/home/developer/dev$ ls -la